bxparks/rpn83p/docs/USER_GUIDE_FUTURE.md

     - display a menu of state files to user
     - allow user to select a state file
     - restore the entire state of the app from the state file
+- add a String type
+    - this becomes most useful if RPN83P becomes programmable

 ## Far Future

+- custom UNITs
+    - it might be possible to allow the user to add custom Unit entries within the 12 provided UnitTypes.
+    - probably dependent on a lot of other infrastructure: dynamic menu hierarchy (and overlay into the current UNIT menu structure), stable menu identifiers, a persistence protocol to save these custom units
+    - not sure if the juice is worth the squeeze
 - automated testing infrastructure
     - assembly language programming is not amenable to unit testing because it is difficult if not almost impossible to isolate a piece of code to be